cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 [BoringSolidity](https://github.com/boringcrypto/BoringSolidity) is a collection of Solidity Smart Contracts optimized for gas savings, code readability and security.
 Using it you get access to a gas optimized version of an ERC-20 implementation, a utility to claim and track ownership, a functionality to call multiple contract functions in a batch as well as other useful helpers.

+## solmate

+The [solmate](https://github.com/Rari-Capital/solmate) project by Rari Captial offers a collection of opinionated Smart Contracts optimized for gas savings and security.
+Once installed you can use contracts that help you handle authorization, protect against reentrancy and create tokens such as ERC-20s.

 ## Eth95.exe

 [Eth95.exe](https://eth95.dev/) is a browser-based interface which helps you interact with Smart Contracts.
 It's especially useful if you're dealing with Smart Contracts and dApps that don't have an official frontend.